jacobhumston/Person/README.md

 # Installation

-1. Copy and paste the `Person.js` into wherever you plan on using it.
+1. Copy and paste the `Person.js` file into wherever you plan on using it.
 2. Install needed packages.

 ```